SasView/sasmodels/doc/guide/pd/polydispersity.rst

 Boltzmann Distribution
 ^^^^^^^^^^^^^^^^^^^^^^

-The Boltzmann Distribution is defined as
+The Boltzmann Distribution is defined here as

 .. math::